houssoli/mule-mongo-connector/README.md

 Mule Mongo Connector
 ====================

 MongoDB is an open source, high-performance, schema-free, document-oriented database that manages collections of BSON documents.
-The Mongo Connector allows to connect to a Mongo DB instance and run the almost all the operations that can be performed from the command line.
+The Mongo Connector allows to connect to a Mongo DB instance and run almost all the operations that can be performed from the command line.

 Installation and Usage
 ----------------------